mallochine/jarvis2/README.md

 Acknowledgements
 ----------------
 - @jsks for removing all subshells and simplifying code.
-- Mr Green from ArchLinux for helping make the code more cross-shell.
+- Mr Green from ArchLinux for helping make the code more cross-shell and suggesting many new features such as j - and j +.

 Meta Information
 -------------------